Mingze101/-Boosting-the-Performance-of-LLM-for-QA-with-KGI-mistral-without-fine-tuning/README.md

 # KGMistral: Towards Boosting the Performance of Large Language Models for Question Answering with Knowledge Graph Integration

-The pipeline focused on optimizing the performance of LLMs for question answering tasks with KG Integration.
-The pipeline began with Data Processing, which contained four core tasks: Entities and Relations Extraction, Similarity Matching for each Question, SPARQL Query, and Verbalisation.
-After Data Processing, the pipeline focused on Prompt Engineering, Response Generation and Evaluation.
-The pipeline is introduced with three subsections following the implementation sequence: Data Processing, Prompt Engineering and Response Generation.

 # How to start?